rweddell/Mazes/README.md

-Following along with the exercises in the book.
+Following along with the exercises in the book, [Mazes for Programmers](https://pragprog.com/titles/jbmaze/mazes-for-programmers/).